 Virginia Darcy,

 The Man Who Knew Too Much is a movie that promises to engage and entertain its viewers.
-As a Thriller, Mystery film available in English, it combines strong performances with a compelling narrative.
+As a Thriller, Mystery, Drama film available in English, it combines strong performances with a compelling narrative.
 Whether you’re a fan of these genres or looking for a new cinematic adventure, this film is worth a watch!